M

 Explore More

-How to Become an Online Teacher in 5 Steps
+How to Become an Online English Teacher in 5 Steps

 Step 1: Get qualified to teach online

-Most new online English teachers start out working with a company (like LISA Learning International Language School), but before you embark on a job hunt or send your application out, you’ll first want to make sure you fit the bill for teaching English online.
-Each of these companies sets its own qualifications for online teachers; however, generally speaking, applicants are required to have the following prerequisites.
-Chances are, you’re already close to qualified!
+Most new online English teachers start out working with a company (many of Bridge’s recommended employers have available TEFL jobs), but before you embark on a job hunt or send your application out, you’ll first want to make sure you fit the requirements for teaching English online.
+Each company sets its own qualifications; however, most expect the following prerequisites.
+Chances are, you’re already close to qualified.

 A TEFL/TESOL certification

-Nearly every company asks their online English teacher to have a TEFL certification, preferably one that incorporates a minimum of 120 hours of study (consider earning the Bridge Master TEFL/TESOL Certificate or, for more advanced training, the Bridge IDELTOnline).
-Having this certification proves that you’re equipped with fundamental English teaching skills.
+Nearly every company requires a TEFL certification, preferably one that covers a minimum of 120 hours of study, like Bridge’s 120-Hour Master TEFL Certificate or, for more advanced training, the Bridge IDELTOnline.
+Having one of these certifications proves that you’re fully equipped with English teaching skills.

-To take your resume a step further and stand out to employers as a candidate who’s serious about preparing for a virtual teaching position, it’s highly recommended that you also add Specialized Certification in Teaching English Online to your general online TEFL course training.
+To take your resume a step further and stand out to employers as a candidate who’s serious about preparing for a virtual teaching position, it’s highly recommended that you also add a Specialized Certification in Teaching English Online to your online TEFL training of choice.
 This will ensure that you have the skills needed for the virtual classroom, such as using online platforms and engaging students virtually.

 A bachelor’s degree

-While it’s true that many companies request teachers to possess a university degree (usually in any field), it’s not impossible to find employers who accept applicants who are currently enrolled in a bachelor’s program or who don’t have a degree at all.
+While it’s true that many companies request teachers to have a university degree (usually in any field), it’s not impossible to find employers who accept applicants who are currently enrolled in a bachelor’s program or who don’t have a degree at all.
+Don’t worry if you don’t have a degree or much experience – there are online tutoring opportunities for people of all backgrounds and experience levels.

-Find out more about teaching English online without a degree.
+Find out more about teaching English online, even if you don’t have a degree.

 Previous teaching experience

 Although some companies require a certain number of years of classroom or online teaching experience, there are a number of online English schools that welcome newcomers to the field.
-But even if you haven’t ever taught English, you can always gain experience in other ways, such as by completing a virtual teaching practicum, volunteering, or offering your online tutoring services for free.
+But even if you haven’t taught English before, you can gain experience in other ways, such as by taking a 60-Hour Practicum in Teaching English Online, volunteering, or offering your online tutoring services for free.
 When applying for online teaching jobs with companies, be sure to highlight these kinds of experience, along with other education-related activities like mentoring or training employees.

 Computer and other equipment

-A working computer (laptop or desktop), headset with microphone, webcam, and stable internet connection are the tech essentials required by online English teaching companies, though specifications may vary from company to company.
+Even though it’s not a qualification, having the right equipment is definitely a must-have before you consider applying for online jobs.
+A working computer (laptop or desktop), a headset with a noise-cancelling microphone, a webcam, and a stable internet connection are the tech essentials required by online English teaching companies, though specifications may vary from company to company.
 Remember to give your equipment a test run before your interviews or any teaching demos to ensure that it is compatible with the most common teaching platforms.

 Step 2: Decide who you want to teach online

-If you want to become a teacher online, you’ll need to ask an important question: Do you want to teach English classes to kids, adults, or both?
-Choosing the right age group to teach will depend on your personal preferences and previous experience, as well as weighing the pros and cons of each option.
+If you want to become an online teacher, you’ll need to ask an important question early on: Do you want to teach English classes to kids, adults, or both?
+Choosing the right age group depends on your personal preferences and previous experience, as well as the pros and cons of each option.

 Teaching English to kids or teens

-Kids’ classes often require you to have tons of patience, classroom management skills, and a wealth of ideas to keep your learners engaged.
-Nonetheless, you’re sure to have enthusiastic learners who are eager to participate in your games and not afraid to look or sound silly in class.
+Kids’ classes often require patience, strong classroom management skills, and a variety of activities to keep learners engaged.
+Young learners are typically enthusiastic, eager to participate in games, and not worried about looking or sounding silly in class.

 Find out more about teaching English to adults vs. kids.